Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: QND measurement of photon number

 and

-where subscript $l$ denotes the loss.
-Then the QND measurement criterion for loss case can be obtained according to Eq.~(\ref{eq7}).
+then the QND measurement criterion for loss case can be obtained according to Eq.~(\ref{eq7}).

 In our scheme, the atomic spin wave stays in the atomic ensemble while the optical field travels out of the atomic ensemble.
-Here, in the short coherence time the atomic collisional dephasing loss $\Gamma_{1}\tau_{1}$ ($\Gamma _{2}\tau_{2}$) is very small, then we set $e^{-\Gamma_{1}\tau_{1}} =e^{-\Gamma_{2}\tau_{2}}=0.9$.
+Here, within the coherence time the atomic collisional dephasing loss $\Gamma_{1}\tau_{1}$ ($\Gamma _{2}\tau_{2}$) is small, then we set $e^{-\Gamma_{1}\tau_{1}} =e^{-\Gamma_{2}\tau_{2}}=0.9$.
 The correlation coefficient $C$ as a function of $\eta_{1}$ and $\eta_{2}$ in balanced case is shown in Fig.~\ref{fig4}.
 It is shown that the reduction in the correlation coefficient $C$ increases as the loss increases.
-The correlation coefficient in the area of upper right corner and within the $C_{0}$ lines can be kept above $0.6$.
-It is shown that our scheme is more tolerant with the internal photon loss compared to the photon loss outside the SU(2) interferometer.
+It is shown that our scheme is more tolerant with the internal photon loss $\eta_1$ compared to the photon loss outside the SU(2) interferometer $\eta_2$.
 The reason behind the phenomenon is that large external photon loss affects quantum correlation between the light wave and atomic spin wave, which destroys the active correlation output readout.